PROJECT

 In order to promote standardization and thus digitization in European tourism across countries, the GNTB initiated an organizational unit with a European focus in 2021.

 The Open Data Tourism Alliance (ODTA) takes care of the cross-border standardization of semantic data models for tourism information based on the schema.org standard.
-In addition, it ensures a transnational exchange in order to share experiences in the use of structured data and semantic technologies, e.g. in the context of voice search.
+It also ensures cross-national exchange to share experiences in the use of structured data and semantic technologies, e.g. in the context of voice search.

 © Getty Images/Ani_Ka, Getty Images/bgblue